nicksstapleton/blog/_posts/2024-10-21-logos-buyers-guide.md

 If you're a seminary student, don’t forget to sign up for the [Logos Academic Discount](https://logos.sjv.io/eKOJPj)!
 This will get you 30% off of base packages and up to 50% off of essential academic resources.
 ## Take Advantage of Sales

-Many of the resources I consider must-have are included in the libraries listed above, but there are other important resources you should consider grabbing, especially when they are on sale. **This is [my list of recommended resources](https://www.logos.com/nickstapleton).**
+Many of the resources I consider must-have are included in the libraries listed above, but there are other important resources you should consider adding to your library, especially when they are on sale. **This is [my list of recommended resources](https://www.logos.com/nickstapleton).**

 Logos runs a variety sales throughout the year.
 If you [sign up for my newsletter](https://nickstapleton.ck.page/), I'll keep you posted on these special sales, especially when they apply to some of my favorite key resources.
 Additionally, you can read this post where I share more [Logos discounts and buying tips](https://www.nickstapleton.me/logos-discounts/).